 Emergency Community Response to Extreme Weather (EV CREW) links spontaneous volunteers with councils and community organisations in times of natural disaster.

-We make sure people with the required skills, availability and locality are referred into the areas of the community that need help the most.
+Volunteering Queensland facilitates the placement of volunteers with the required skills, availability and locality into the areas of the community that needs help.

-Since our Emergency Volunteering CREW service began in 2008, we've made over 33,000 volunteer referrals to 200 disaster preparation or recovery campaigns.
+Since its inception in 2008, EV CREW has made over 46,000 volunteer referrals to over 200 disaster preparation or recovery programs.